 reaching for the dream

 Once she realized her passion, Anne pursued her first writing via the Writing Salon in San Francisco with wonderful teacher Karen Bjorneby, and continued under the mentorship of best-selling author, Ellen Sussman of French Lessons.
 She has workshopped with Robert Goolrick of The Reliable Wife; Jacquelyn Mitchard of The Deep End of the Ocean; and Maria Semple of Where'd You Go Bernadette.
 She has participated in conferences in Southern California, San Francisco, Maui and the Bahamas.
 She continues her education via books on writing, classes, group critiques and conferences.

 But, perhaps, of all the experience she’s leaned into, her most meaningful work was as a young woman cleaning horse stalls, twelve hours a day, seven days a week – all to cover her dressage lessons.
 It’s there where she developed her keen observation skills — of both horses and humans — that inform her insightful writing.

 Anne now devotes her time to writing, working as a developmental editor and as a website designer for her new company, Bookish Media.
-She lives on an island in the middle of Puget Sound with her husband, two children, and an array of animals.
+She lives in the Pacific Northwest with her husband, two children, and an array of animals.